-All common shares and options to purchase common shares data gives pro forma effect to a 1:2 reverse stock split of our common shares.
+All common shares and options to purchase common shares data gives effect to a 1:2 reverse stock split of our common shares, which took effect December 1, 2004.

 Biographical information follows for each person who serves as a director and/or an executive officer of Herbalife and Herbalife International.
 The table sets forth certain information regarding these individuals (ages are as of September 30, 2004).